 Bring a carrier to help get your baby to sleep and use all our flying with a baby tips above.

 Flying with a lap baby or a lap toddler gets a little more complicated.
-Once your baby is on the move, it’s not likely they are going to want to sit in your lap.
-This will be especially difficult with a lap toddler, this post has all our tips for flying with a toddler.
+Once your child is on the move, it’s not likely they are going to want to sit in your lap.
+This will be especially difficult with a lap toddler, so be sure to read our post with our tips for flying with a toddler.

 This is the time when you will want to do whatever you can to get some extra space on the airplane, if you haven’t purchased a seat for your baby.